 Most of the night, everyone will be out of their seats mingling or opening presents anyway.
 And as long as there’s enough good food to go around, guests won’t mind sitting on a folding chair or sofa cushion for a couple of hours.
 Your family and friends won’t be focusing on matching furniture, they’ll be enjoying the good company and conversation.
 Ease your worries even further with the seating suggestions below that can be used at a moment’s notice.

 A great way to free up space is to have the kids in the family use the more obscure seating options.
-The younger generation will rejoice at the decision to plop on a couch cushion or bounce on your gym exercise ball throughout dinner.
-Don’t hesitate to offer up these suggestions when especially tight for seating space.
-This includes using the largest room in your home, even if it’s not your kitchen or dining area.
+The younger generation will rejoice at the opportunity to plop on a couch cushion or bounce on your gym exercise ball throughout dinner.
+You can also try utilizing the largest room in your home, even if it’s not your kitchen or dining area.
 If the living room is where the space is, then move the party there.
 You can move furniture around to free up vital space while also making everyone happy.

 Know that any chair works

 Folding chairs may not be the most aesthetically pleasing to the eye, but they get the job done.
 More importantly, because of how compact they are, you can fit more at the table than regular chairs.
 Most people own a set of folding chairs, so don’t be afraid to ask your guests to bring their own.
 Additionally, make use of the ottoman or bench in your bedroom, or camping chairs in the garage.
-As long as they’re clean and dusted off, guests won’t mind having to utilize these other seating strategies.
-This keeps the environment casual anyway, and no one wants to go to an uptight dinner party.
+As long as they’re clean and dusted off, guests won’t mind using these other seating strategies.
+This keeps the environment casual, and anyway, no one wants to go to an uptight dinner party.

 Split up into groups